Oldfield School: Penn House

 Penn House, or Penn Hill House, dates from the mid-1800s.
 It has two storeys faced with limestone ashlar, and Welsh slate roofs; a small belvedere tower with a pyramidal roof rises above the house.
 Originally an Italianate villa, the building was extended to the left and rear in Baroque style in 1904 and 1924, to designs of Reginald Blomfield.
 Both phases of extension were under the ownership of Sir Ernest Pitman, son of Isaac Pitman (who developed Pitman shorthand) and father of Isaac James Pitman (inventor of the Initial Teaching Alphabet).
 The house was designated as Grade II listed in 1994.

 Oldfield School was built on land to the west of the house in 1959.
 In the 1960s, Penn House was a separate special school, but it was later absorbed into Oldfield School.
-Today the house is largely used as sixth form accommodation and by the English department.
+Today the house is largely used as sixth form accommodation and by the English and Social Sciences departments.